 A fairly new system on the market, heat pumps are expected to last for up to 10 to 15 years.
 Those living in coastal ranges can expect only 5 to 10 years of lifespan due to salt corrosion.

 The ductless mini-split systems are becoming a popular choice due to their lack of necessary ductwork throughout the home and their lifespan, according to Mitsubishi, of up to 20 years.

 It’s important to remember these are all estimates of life expectancy for your HVAC system and vary by brand, home environment/climate you live, and level of maintenance provided.
 Installing or replacing your HVAC system is a big investment so you will want to get the most out of it.

 Best Tips For Extending The Lifespan Of Your New System

 As with most things, you’re probably wondering what you can do to ensure that you get even more life out of your new HVAC system.
 There are some best practices that can help to ensure that your system continues to last up to the high side of the manufacturer’s estimate.
 First, ensure that you get annual HVAC maintenance as this will ensure adequate cleaning of the system and identify worn parts before they break.
 You may find that a service plan will be beneficial to help keep you on top of maintenance.

-We offer the Advantage Plan; this plan automatically incudes the necessary annual tune-ups for your system.
+We offer the Family Plan; this plan automatically incudes the necessary annual tune-ups for your system.
 It also has other benefits to help keep your system performing at its peak.
 Second, clean or replace your filters regularly to ensure that your system isn’t overworking due to a clogged or dirty filter.
 We recommend checking your filters monthly as you may find you need to change them more frequently if you are a pet owner, have seasonal allergies, or are a candle lover.
 Ultimately, you should refer to you owner’s manual to determine the proper filter size and recommended maintenance to extend your new systems lifespan.